contiki-os/contiki/platform/openmote-cc2538/README.md

 The OpenMote-CC2538 has a mini JTAG 10-pin male header, compatible with the `SmartRF06` development board, which can be used to flash and debug the platforms.
 Alternatively one could use the `JLink` programmer with a 20-to-10 pin converter like the following: <https://www.olimex.com/Products/ARM/JTAG/ARM-JTAG-20-10/>.

-The serial boot loader on the chip is exposed to the user via the USB interface.
-To activate the bootloader short the ON/SLEEP pin to GND and then press the reset button.
+The serial boot loader on the chip is exposed to the user via the USB interface of both the OpenUSB and the OpenBase carrier boards.
+The OpenUSB carrier board is capable to automatically detect the boot loader sequence and flash the CC2538 without user intervention.
+The OpenBase carrier board does not have such feature, so to activate the bootloader the user needs to short the ON/SLEEP pin to GND and then press the reset button.

 Instructions to flash for different OS are given below.